kptdev/kpt/site/book/03-packages/01-getting-a-package.md

 The `Kptfile` contains two sections to keep track of the upstream package:

-1. The `upstream` section contains the user-specified reference to the upstream package.
+1. The `upstream` section contains the user-specified Git reference to the upstream package.
 This contains three pieces of information:
-   - `repo`: The git repository where the package can be found
+   - `repo`: The Git repository where the package can be found
-   - `directory`: The directory within the git repository where this package can be found
+   - `directory`: The directory within the Git repository where this package can be found
-   - `ref`: The git reference for the package.
+   - `ref`: The Git reference for the package.
 This can be either a brach, tag, or commit SHA.
-2. The `upstreamLock` section contains the resolved upstream reference.
+2. The `upstreamLock` section records the upstream Git reference (exact Git SHA) that was fetched by kpt.
 This section is managed by kpt and should not be changed manually.

-So essentially, the `upstream` section defines the "desired state" while the `upstreamLock` section defines the “current state”.

 Now, let's look at the `Kptfile` for the `mysql` subpackage: